wedesoft/www.wedesoft.de/_posts/2024-05-11-clojure-nuklear.md

 ; ...
 {% endhighlight %}

-By fixing all reflection warnings, I managed to reduce the CPU load of the GUI prototype from 50.8% down to 9.6%!
+By fixing all reflection warnings (see [v1.1][18]), I managed to reduce the CPU load of the GUI prototype from 50.8% down to 9.6%!

 [1]: https://www.lwjgl.org/
 [2]: https://immediate-mode-ui.github.io/Nuklear/doc/index.html